Mushvenom: 2020: Show Me the Money 9 and "VVS"

 In October 2020, Mushvenom appeared on Show Me the Money 9 where he released "VVS" with Mirani, Munchman, and Khundi Panda.
 It became his most successful single, charting at number 1 on the Gaon Digital Chart for seven consecutive weeks and winning Hip-Hop Track of the Year at the Korean Hip-hop Awards.
 He also released singles "Tricker", "Godok", "Go", and "The Beauty of Void" on the show and finished in second place.
 He was ranked in second place in Music Ys 2020 Rookie of the Year list.

 2025: Earl

 In August 2025, Mushvenom released his first studio album Earl featuring Epaksa, Turtles and Koyote.
+"Spin the Wheel", a song on the album, was nominated for Collaboration of the Year at the Korean Hip-hop Awards.

 Artistry

 Mushvenom is known for his "humorous lyrics, witty rhymes, and ear-catching Chungcheong accent".
 In an interview with Inven, he cited his family as his biggest influence.
-He also gets inspiration from dramas such as Taejo Wang Geon, movies, and comedy shows.
+He also gets inspiration from dramas such as Taejo Wang Geon, films, and comedy shows.